infiniteframeworks/blog/_posts/2025-05-18-Enabling Tags In Jekyll on GitHub Pages.md

   - github-pages
   - how-to
 ---
+**Editor's note:** the first time I published this article, Liquid, Jekyll's templating engine, rendered the code in the example text. 😂 Be sure to escape your Liquid, all.

 Perhaps the only downside to using GitHub Pages to host a Jekyll blog is that its [whitelist](https://pages.github.com/versions/) of approved plugins is limited.
 It doesn't support any Jekyll tagging plugins, so you have to roll your own.
 Jekyll's flexibility makes this easy to complete.

 # 1. Tag Your Posts